nezanuha/frutjam/README.md

 # Frutjam: Free & Open-Source Tailwind CSS UI Library

+[Frutjam](https://frutjam.com) is a lightweight, modern UI library built for speed.
+It provides prebuilt Tailwind CSS components and JavaScript-powered plugins that are completely free to use.
+No complex setup—just copy, paste, and build.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![GitHub stars](https://img.shields.io/github/stars/nezanuha/frutjam.svg)](https://github.com/nezanuha/frutjam/stargazers)

+## Pure CSS, no JavaScript needed.
+Framework-agnostic and fully compatible everywhere.

 **Frutjam** is a lightweight UI library built on top of **Tailwind CSS**, designed to help developers build accessible, SEO-friendly, and W3C-compliant interfaces—fast.
 With a wide selection of prebuilt components and themes, Frutjam makes it easy to hit the ground running or fully customize your design system.

 ---

 ## Key Features